communitiesuk/plotly_dashboard_docs/ADR/001_load_testing.md

 ### Additional Detail
 \* Node is not installed on the DAP.

 \*\* Java is installed inside the DAP, however the JMeter executable needs to be downloaded and run locally.
-DAP has no external Internet access to aquire this file
+DAP has no external Internet access to aquire this file.
+Lead time associated with getting JMeter installed in DAP through DAP support.

 \*\*\* K6 used node.js.